foxjetstudios/.github/profile/README.md

 # 🚀 Fox Jet Studios

 We are a game development studio on Roblox, powered by passion, creativity and fun.
-Our goal is to craft experiences that players love and remember. **Here** we share our open-source projects to help other developers bring their ideas to life.
+Our goal is to craft experiences that players love and remember.
+**Here** we share our open-source projects and tools to help other developers bring their ideas to life faster.

 ---